-The National Center for Offender Job Training and Employment Support in Hokkaido (Numata-cho, Uryu-gun) Medical Treatment and Supervision Measures for Persons Who Have Caused Serious Cases under the Condition of Insanity The Medical Treatment and Supervision for Persons Who Have Caused Serious Cases under the Condition of Insanity is a system which gives persons who have committed murder, arson, or other serious offences continuous and appropriate medical treatment, conducting observations and guidance necessary to prevent them from committing such acts again, and promotes the return of people to society.
+The National Center for Offender Job Training and Employment Support in Hokkaido (Numata-cho, Uryu-gun) Medical Treatment and Supervision Measures for Persons Who Have Caused Serious Cases under the Condition of Insanity The Medical Treatment and Supervision for Persons Who Have Caused Serious Case under the Condition of Insanity is a system which gives persons who have committed serious crimes such as murder, or arson continuous and appropriate medical treatment, conducts ovservations and guidance necessary to prevent them from committing such crimes again, and promotes them to reintegrate into society.

-The Probation Offices have psychiatric social workers known as Rehabilitation Coordinators who work in collaboration with medical institutions designated by the Minister of Health,Labor and Welfare and relevant local institutions to promote the return of people to society.
+The Probation Offices have mental health social workers known as Rehabilitation Coordinators who work in collaboration with medical institutions designated by the Minister of Health, Labor and Welfare and relevant local institutions to promote the persons to reintegrate into society.
 System for Partial Suspension of Sentence The System for Partial Suspension of Sentence was enforced in June 2016 based on the Penal Code and the Act for Partial Suspension of Sentence for Criminals Convicted of Drug Use and Others.
 The system enables judges to partially suspend sentences for 1-5 years in rendering a sentence of imprisonment with or without labor for not more than 3 years, with the aim of preventing re-offending and helping offenders to rehabilitate by securing adequate period of treatment in society, following a period of treatment in prison.
 Under this system, those who have no previous record of sentences heavier than imprisonment without work are put on discretional probation during the period of the suspended sentence, while those who have been imprisoned with work because of drug use and other substance issues are put on mandatory probation.